wncc/CodeInQuarantine/Week_1_Python/README.md

 Given a source vertex, say vertex 0 you need to find the shortest path (the path with least weight) to all other vertices in the graph.
 **Output** : The minimum distance of each vertex from the given source vertex.

-Refer to this [pseudocode](https://brilliant.org/wiki/dijkstras-short-path-finder/) to learn about the algorithm
+Refer to this [pseudocode](https://brilliant.org/wiki/dijkstras-short-path-finder/) to learn about the algorithm.
+Hint: Use `math.inf` to initialize distances.

 #### Algorithm 2 : Breadth First Search (BFS)
 Breadth First Search (BFS) algorithm traverses a graph in a breadthward motion and uses a queue to remember to get the next vertex to start a search, when a dead end occurs in any iteration.